 If you have a network where multiple devices and operating systems are used, you might not be able to use the Homegroup for easy network sharing.
-In such scenarios, you need to share your folders and devices using different procedures.
+In such situations, you need to share your folders and devices using different procedures.
 For example, sharing a printer with the network involves a different and lengthier set of steps.
-Here's how it works, both in Windows 7 and Windows 8.
+Here's how it works in Windows 7, Windows 8.1 and in Windows 10:

-How to Share the Printer with the Network, in Windows
+How to share a printer with the network, in Windows

-Right click on it and select Printer properties.
-If you have a multifunctional printer installed that works also as a fax and/or scanner, then you may be asked to choose which kind of properties you want to select.
-Select the printer properties.
-In my case, I use a Canon Pixma MX410 multifunctional printer and I selected Printer properties -> Canon MX410 series Printer WS.
+Right click or tap and hold on it and then go to Printer properties in the right-click menu.
+If you have a multifunctional printer installed that also works also as a fax or scanner or both, then you may need to choose which of its properties you want to select.
+Select the printer’s properties.
+In my case, I use a Canon Pixma MG2400 printer that works only as a printer, so I had only one option: Printer properties.

 The printer's Properties window is opened.
 Depending on the printer model and its drivers, you will see different tabs and options.